 Get to know the Madiran vineyard better

-What is the geology of the Madiran vineyard?
+What is special about Suns of the Madiran vineyard?

 What is myStory of the Madiran vineyard?

 As with the majority of Occitania vineyards, monastic activity contributed to the rooting and notorious development of Madiran wine.
 The archives of Madiran Priory confirm that the vine is well established throughout the territory from the beginning of the XNUMXth centurye century.
-During the XVe century, the Adour river which joins the ocean via Bayonne, contributes to the development of river trade.
-The Madiran, with strong aging potential, is suitable for transport and export across the Atlantic.
-At the same time, the Madiran wines shine in particular on the natural regions of Bigorre and Béarn.
-If we look at the notarial registers of the XVIe and XVIIthe century, it appears that regional demand is strong for these dense red wines.
-It can also be seen that wine-growing customs already resort to row plantations with this particularity of high-rise trellising, which is still current on the Madiran vineyard and Pacherenc-du-Vic-Bilh.
+During the XVe century, the Adour, which joins the ocean through Bayonne, facilitated the growth of river trade.
+Madiran wines, whose rich material offers strong aging potential, have lent themselves to transport and export across the Atlantic.
+At the same time, they are particularly consumed on the tables of the natural regions of the Bigorre and Béarn.
+If we look at the notarial registers of the 16the and XVIIthe century, it appears that regional demand was strong for these red wines, which are distinguished by their dense and concentrated color.
+Historical texts also report that local wine-growing customs ordered the plantings in rows with a singular particularity: high trellising, still current on the Madiran vineyard and Pacherenc-du-Vic-Bilh.

 What is Tannat, the main grape variety of Madiran?

 The grape variety Tannat is inseparable from Madiran wine.
 However, in the eighteenthe century, it is not yet the dominant grape variety of the appellation.
 The pioneers are Fer Servadou, locally called Pinenc, and Cabernet Franc.
 The notoriety of Madiran really took off from the XNUMXe and XIXe centuries.
-The Tannat introduced at this time gives the wine a more dense color and above all a tannic structure favorable to long aging and transport.
-The territory therefore acquires its status as a wine region.
-In 1906 the collective identity of the winegrowers asserted itself with the creation of the Madiran winegrowers' union, followed in 1936 by that of Vic-Bilh wine union.
+The Tannat introduced at this time gives the wine a denser dress and especially tannic structure favorable to long-term storage and transport.
+The territory then acquired its status as a wine-growing region.
+In 1906, the collective identity of winegrowers was affirmed with the creation of the Madiran winegrowers' union, followed in 1936 by that of Vic-Bilh wine union.
 It was finally in 1948 that the decree recognizing theAOC Madiran.
 Two cooperative cellars therefore contribute to uniting the wine-growing identity: the cellar of Saint-Mont, which has now become Plaimont, and the Crouseilles cellar.
-As for independent winegrowers, several estates are also gaining notoriety.
-Among them, Alain Brumont who operates the Château Bouscassé and Château Montus established itself as an ambassador for the appellation during the 70s.
+On the independent winegrowers' side, several estates are seeing their reputation grow.
+Among them, Alain Brumont, who operates the Château Bouscassé and Château Montus will establish itself as an ambassador of the appellation during the 70s.
+Today, the succession is assured by all a generation of young winegrowers.
+Dynamic local players, they are reinventing the work of Tannat, moving away from the traditions of wooded aging, to restore to this grape variety its beautiful expressions of fruit and freshness.